silieslab/DS_tuning_Henning/README.md

 ### Plot_ClassIdent_back_on_brain.m:
 Plots the ROIs back on to the average calcium image of the brain and color codes them by subtype identity based on SNOB Analysis (**Figure 2, Extended Data Figure 2**)
 Plots the examples shown in the Manuscript, but changing the IMAGES to a range of [1:114] it will plot all examples.
-To do so, unzip PData folder.

 ### Plot_GlobalVSLocal_Tuning.m: